BUDGET$80.0M

 Detailed Financial Report

-In the competitive landscape of 2005, The Great Raid debuted as a Action / History / War film with significant commercial expectations.
+Marking its arrival in 2005, The Great Raid positioned itself as a Action / History / War film aiming for mass appeal.
 The production path for this project involved significant capital, with a reported budget of approximately $80.0M.
 In the modern film economy, recovering such an investment requires a multifaceted theatrical strategy spanning domestic and international territories.

 Collection Trajectory